Charlie Blackmon Player Props: Rockies vs. Guardians

-On Monday, Charlie Blackmon (.324 slugging percentage in past 10 games, with zero home runs) and the Colorado Rockies face the Cleveland Guardians, whose starting pitcher will be Cal Quantrill.
-First pitch is at 6:10 PM ET.
+The Colorado Rockies, including Charlie Blackmon (.171 batting average in his past 10 games), take on starter Peyton Battenfield and the Cleveland Guardians at Progressive Field, Tuesday at 6:10 PM ET.

-He strung together two hits (going 2-for-5) in his most recent game against the Phillies.
+He had a hitless performance in his last game (0-for-4) against the Guardians.

 Charlie Blackmon Game Info & Props vs. the Guardians